tawasta/mrp/mrp_bom_cost/README.rst

 BOM Component Cost Calculation
 ==============================

-* Shows the cost of BOM based on its components' cost prices
+* Shows the cost of BOM based on its components' prices

 Configuration
 =============
-\-
+* Go to MRP settings and define whether the calculation should be based on the cost price of the product or the price of the primary vendor

 Usage
 =====